- Routing · how layers compose and how docs get loaded

 Change-Rhythm Capabilities

-The rhythm is automated through five agent-* commands.
-Each command corresponds to a phase, except for agent-record-decision, which is callable standalone whenever a decision needs to be preserved.
+The rhythm is automated through four agent-* commands: one for each phase, plus agent-record-decision, which is callable standalone whenever a decision needs to be preserved.

 Close Change

-/agent-close-change runs at merge time.
+/agent-close-change runs at the end of the change.
 It verifies that evergreen docs have been updated, prompts the author on whether a Decision Record is warranted, and if so, invokes /agent-record-decision.
-Once the PR is merged, the scratch plan at ~/.claude/agent-governance-plans/<slug>.md is deleted.
+Once the PR is merged through normal git/gh flow, the scratch plan at ~/.claude/agent-governance-plans/<slug>.md is deleted.

 Record Decision

 /agent-record-decision writes a Decision Record under docs/agents/decisions/.
-It can be called from /agent-close-change at merge time, or standalone at any point (for example, to record a rejected RFC, or to capture a lesson from an incident).
+It can be called from /agent-close-change at change end, or standalone at any point (for example, to record a rejected RFC, or to capture a lesson from an incident).
 It enforces the decision-record shape: a single decision, a status, a context, the alternatives considered, and the consequences.

 Usage